 Prerequisite: CRJ 101.
 The career development course focuses on exploration and development of students' future roles in the criminal justice system and/or civil/criminal law.
 Emphasis is placed upon resume preparation, GRE and LSAT preparation, human resource marketing, interview techniques and graduate and law school application processes.

 CRJ407 Criminal Justice Administration (3)

-Prerequisite: CRJ 101.
+Prerequisite: CRJ 101 or POS 215.
 A focus on the study of the administrative aspects of the criminal justice system, including the structure and function of criminal justice organizations, research, planning and development of services, and personnel issues.